phonowell/genshin-impact-script/readme-en.md

 Refer to the [configuration](./data/config-en.ini) for details.

-When finished editing, press `ctrl + f5` to take effect instantly.
+When finished editing, press `Ctrl + F5` to take effect instantly.

 ### Characters